alexashley/blog-a-gogo/README.md

 A small sample site is included.
 After building, run `./blog-a-gogo` to see the generated site running on port 8080

 Blog posts should use the extension `.post` and Markdown syntax.
-You can give Blog a Gogo some information about files in the files under the content directory by using a YAML block at the start of the file (aka, front matter).
+You can give Blog a Gogo some information about files in the content directory by using a YAML block at the start of the file (aka, front matter).

 ```yaml
 ---